mikemayer67/pynm/README.md

       - instance methods (*`self` will be the first argument passed*)
       - class methods (*`cls` will be the first argument passed*)
       - static methods

-  - a **priority value** (*callbacks with higher priority are invoked those with lower priority*)
+  - a **priority value**
   - **optional arguments** to be passed to the invoked function
     - positional arguments will be passed immediately after the keyword
     - keyword arguments may be overridden when a notification is posted

-### Mutiple callbacks may be registered for a given notification key.
+### Posting a notification

+When the notification manager is sent a notificaion key to post, it invokes all of the callbacks associated with that key.
+The notification request may also include additional positional and/or keyword arguments.

 If more than one callback is registered with a given key:
-  - callbacks are invoked in order of decreasing priority
+  - callbacks with higher priority will be invoked before those with lower priority
-  - The callback order is not defined for callbacks of equal priority.
+  - the order of invocation for callbcks of the same priority is not defined

-When the callback is invoked, it will be passed the notification key as the sole positional argument.
-All other arguments are passed by keyword.
-The keyword arguments may be specified:
-    - when the callback is first registered
-    - when the notification is posted
-    - in case of conflict, the latter takes precedence
+If positionl arguments are included with the notification request, they will be passed to the callback function after the notification key and any positional argument specified when registering the callback.

+If keyword arguments are included with the notificaiton request, they too will be passed to the callback function.
+If any are in conflict with a keyword argument specified when registering the callback, the value specified when requesting the notifciation will take precedence.

+### Notification Manager Instances

+There are two options for using a notificatioon manager:
+- create one (or more) using the `NotificationManager` constructor (init) method
-There is a shared notificaition manager that can be created on demand.
+- use the shared instance, which will be created on demand

-Alternatively, notification manager instances can be created as desired.
+Unless there is a need for multiple notification managers, use of the shared instance is recommended.
+This avoids the need to thread references throughout your code to wherever the manager might be needed.

+## Usage